Table of Contents

 Dog Neuter Surgery Process

-A male dog should typically be neutered after 6 months, commonly this is recommended between 6 and 9 months of age.
+A male dog should typically be neutered between 6–9 months of age.

 You’ll have to book an appointment for the surgery in advance with your veterinarian.
-This is something that could potentially be brought up and discussed in your first few appointments with your new little puppy.
-Your vet will have a better idea of the best time to do the surgery and how far in advance you’ll need to book it.
-(Different vet’s offices will be at different levels of busyness and involve different timeframes of planning.)
+This could be brought up and discussed in your first few appointments with your new little puppy.
+Your vet will better know the best time to do the surgery and how far in advance you’ll need to book it.
+(Different vet’s offices will be at different levels of busyness and involve different planning timeframes.)

-After the surgery, your dog will likely only need to stay overnight with the vet for one night (depending on when their surgery time was).
+After the surgery, your dog will likely only need to stay overnight with the vet for one night (depending on their surgery time).
 You’ll drop him off and pick him up the next day, good as new.

 But what about the surgery between you dropping him off and picking him up?